abeltavares/MarketPipe/README.md

 2. Create an '.env' file in the project's root directory with the required environment variables (refer to the example .env file in the project).

-2. Replace the API keys in the `data_collection_storage.py` file with your own API keys.

 3. Start the Docker containers:<br>

        $ docker-compose up